-The purpose of the HEAR Commission is to advance and advocate for equity, access, diversity, social justice, safety, mutual appreciation, increased cultural competency, positive inter-group relations and respect for all members of the San Gabriel community.
+The purpose of the Human Equity, Access and Relations (HEAR) Commission is to advance and advocate for equity, access, diversity, social justice, safety, mutual appreciation, increased cultural competency, positive inter-group relations, and respect for all members of the San Gabriel community.

 |Commissioner||Appointment Date||Term Expiration|

 |Cathie Chavez-Morris||January 11, 2023||January 31, 2025|